Thesmophoriazusae: Plot

 There, the women are discovered behaving like citizens of a democracy, conducting an assembly much as men do, with appointed officials and carefully maintained records and procedures.
 Top of the agenda for that day is Euripides.
 Two women – Micca and a myrtle vendor – summarize their grievances against him.
 According to Micca, Euripides has taught men not to trust women, this has made them more vigilant and that in turn makes it impossible for women to help themselves to the household stores.
 According to the myrtle vendor, his plays promote atheism and this makes it difficult for her to sell her myrtle wreaths.
 Mnesilochus then speaks up, declaring that the behaviour of women is in fact far worse than Euripides has represented it.
 He recites in excruciating detail his own (imaginary) sins as a married woman, including a sexual escapade with a boyfriend in a tryst involving a laurel tree and a statue of Apollo.

 The assembly is outraged but order is restored when a female messenger is seen approaching.
 It turns out to be Cleisthenes, a notoriously effeminate homosexual, represented in this play as the Athenian 'ambassador' for women.
-He has come with the alarming news that a man disguised as a woman is spying upon them on behalf of Euripides!
+He has come with the alarming news that a man disguised as a woman is spying upon them on behalf of Euripides.
 Suspicion immediately falls upon Mnesilochus, being the only member of the group whom nobody can identify.
 After they remove his clothes, they discover that he is indeed a man.
-In a parody of a famous scene from Euripides' 'Telephus', Mnesilochus grabs Micca's baby and threatens to kill it unless the women release him.
-After closer inspection, however, Mnesilochus discovers that the 'baby' is in fact a wine skin fitted with booties.
+In a scene that parodies the famous hostage scene from Euripides' Telephus, Mnesilochus grabs Micca's baby and threatens to kill it unless the women release him.
+After closer inspection, however, Mnesilochus discovers that the 'baby' is in fact a wineskin fitted with booties.
 Undeterred, he still threatens it with a knife.
 Micca (a devout tippler) pleads for its release but the assembly will not negotiate with Mnesilochus and he stabs the baby anyway.
 Micca catches its precious blood in a pan.